 Make Simple Substitutions

-Other easy substitutions for your health include always taking the stairs and exploring that new city exclusively by foot.
-It takes 30 minutes to get to that Monument by public transportation?
-Walk there instead.
+It takes 30 minutes to get to that monument by public transportation and walk there instead.
 You have no idea how many hidden gems I discovered this way!

 Is it possible to stay fit while backpacking and eating local delicacies?
 YES!